Manufacturing the Deadhead:

 Though it seems incredible, Esalen, and Huxley, McKenna, Bernays, Wasson and Dulles appear to have been part of a secret agenda within the U.S. government that intends to usher in a post-modernist, neo-feudalism Dark Age and slavery in America.
 What makes this particularly difficult to believe is the unanswered question of the organization’s motivation.
 What would motivate such a group?
 Racism?
 Classism?
 Religious fervor?
 Power?
 All of the above?
 And how would it be able to maintain such secrecy, involving certainly hundreds, if not thousands of individuals over such a long time?

 One thing is clear.
 Whatever is the basis for this organization, it resides within identifiable secret societies.
 The number of individuals that can be demonstrated to have taken part in creating the Deadhead who are also members of Skull and Bones, the Century Club and the Bohemian Club is simply too large to have been circumstantial.
-Moreover, Dr. Colin Ross has shown that high level Freemasonry was responsible for funding the original LSD research (waiting for citation from Ross) and this group should also be inspected closely.
+Moreover, Dr. Colin Ross has shown that high level Freemasonry was responsible for funding the original LSD research and this group should also be inspected closely.

 We appeal to scholars and to the public to help us find the truth behind MK-ULTRA and the creation of the Deadhead and the post-modernist, neo-feudalism movement.